50 Braintree Hill Office Park,

 You and the planner should agree on who will monitor your progress towards your goals.
 If the planner is in charge of the process, she or he should report to you periodically to review your situation and adjust the recommendations, if needed, as your life changes.

 You are the focus of the financial planning process.
 As such, the results you get from working with a financial planner are as much your responsibility as they are those of the planner.
-To achieve the best results from your financial planning engagement, you will need to be prepared to avoid some of the common mistakes by considering the following advice:
+To pursue the best results from your financial planning engagement, you will need to be prepared to avoid some of the common mistakes by considering the following advice:

 Set specific targets of what you want to achieve and when you want to achieve results.
 For example, instead of saying you want to be "comfortable" when you retire or that you want your children to attend "good" schools, you need to quantify what "comfortable" and "good" mean so that you’ll know when you’ve reached your goals.